malywut/personal_website/content/blog/posts/4-introvert/index.md

 ### Engage conversation as much as possible: break the ice!

 It might seem like a no-brainer, but here's the scoop - it's actually the important part.
 Software conferences and meetups are full of like-minded introverts.
-Engage the converation with the person sitting next to you: they are attending the same conference, finding a common topic of interest should not be too hard!
+Engage the conversation with the person sitting next to you: they are attending the same conference, finding a common topic of interest should not be too hard!
 I find it easier to first start with some thing like "mind if I sit here?" and then continue with something like "are you also working on topic X?" rather than just bluntly talking about tech topics.

 You feel awkward speaking to strangers?
 Well, that stranger is likely to be an introvert too and you might be doing them a favor by taking the initiative to spark the conversation.